- Home Town: Dade City, Florida

 - Positive Axis Point: 5 9/16" x 1/4" up

-- Favorite Layout: Pin 5 1/4" from PAP, with pin below the fingers / Pin 4 1/2" from PAP, with pin above the fingers
+- Favorite Layout: Pin 5 1/4" from PAP, with pin below fingers or Pin 4 1/2" from PAP, with pin above fingers

-When I am not bowling, I love to play golf, watch sports, and hang out with friends.
-I also really enjoying coaching and teaching younger players in the sport of bowling and am proud to be the head coach of Jr. Team Storm.
+When I am not bowling I love to play golf, watch sports and hang out with friends.
+I also really enjoy coaching and teaching younger players the sport of bowling and am proud to be the head coach of Junior Team Storm.

 He was selected as the 2007-2008 PBA Rookie of the Year after putting together one of the greatest rookie seasons ever, including his first title in the Shark Championship.
 Won one title in each of my first three PBA seasons.
 (2007-08 Go Rving Classic- Norwich, Conn.; 2008-09 Shark Championship– Baltimore.; 2009-10 Viper Championship - Allen Park, Mich.)
 One of eight PBA Rookies of the Year to win a title in first season.